 The rejection of the truth is actually what caused the first humans to fall.
 What the serpent did was twist God’s Word and reject the truth that God established.
 And because Adam and Eve did not trust in God, they fell for Satan’s traps.

-Therefore, it is important for us believers now more than ever to be rooted in the truth.
+Therefore, it is important for us believers now more than ever to root in the truth.
 How can we do this?
 Colossians 2:6-7 offers great wisdom on this: “Therefore, as you received Christ Jesus the Lord, so walk in Him, rooted and built up in Him and established in the faith, just as you were taught, abounding in thanksgiving.”

 First, receive Christ Jesus as your Lord and Savior.
 Receiving Him as Savior means trusting that salvation can only come from Him and His finished work on the Cross.
 Receiving Him as Lord means He is now your perfect master, and He calls the shots in your life.